opencv/opencv/doc/tutorials/imgproc/pyramids/pyramids.rst

 .. note::
    The explanation below belongs to the book **Learning OpenCV** by Bradski and Kaehler.

+.. container:: enumeratevisibleitemswithsquare

    * Usually we need to convert an image to a size different than its original.
 For this, there are two possible options:

-  * *Upsize* the image (zoom in) or
+     #. *Upsize* the image (zoom in) or
-  * *Downsize* it (zoom out).
+     #. *Downsize* it (zoom out).

    * Although there is a *geometric transformation* function in OpenCV that -literally- resize an image (:resize:`resize <>`, which we will show in a future tutorial), in this section we analyze first the use of **Image Pyramids**, which are widely applied in a huge range of vision applications.

 Image Pyramid
 --------------

+.. container:: enumeratevisibleitemswithsquare

    * An image pyramid is a collection of images - all arising from a single original image - that are successively downsampled until some desired stopping point is reached.

    * There are two common kinds of image pyramids:

      * **Gaussian pyramid:** Used to downsample images

      * **Laplacian pyramid:** Used to  reconstruct an upsampled image from an image lower in the pyramid (with less resolution)

    * In this tutorial we'll use the *Gaussian pyramid*.

 Gaussian Pyramid
 ^^^^^^^^^^^^^^^^^